 - Unsplash – A great source of free usable images

-- Canva* – Canva is free to use and has lots of free images available and also has a paid version which I now use which has tons of free images and high quality paid ones starting from $1.
+- Canva – Canva is free to use and has lots of free images available and they also have a paid version which I now use.
+You’ll get tons of free images and high quality paid ones starting from $1.

 Paid Stock Photos

 Free stock photos are great, but you will notice the same images you are using pop up other blogs and in social media.

 If you’re looking for high-quality stock photos that aren’t overused then it’s worth paying them.
 Check out Shebold for premium stock photos and graphic templates especially for busy women entrepreneurs and bloggers.